ku-fpg/fpg-web/site/about.md

 ## Group Alumni

-These are people who has worked for or with FPG in some capacity.
+These are people who have worked for or with FPG in some capacity.

 Who                                                     What                    Where after FPG
 -----------                                             -----                   ---------